UI for Apache Kafka

 Choosing an issue

 There are two options to look for the issues to contribute to.
-The first is our "Up for grabs" board.
+The first is our board.
 There the issues are sorted by the required experience level (beginner, intermediate, expert).

-The second option is to search for "good first issue"-labeled issues.
+The second option is to search for -labeled issues.
 Some of them might not be displayed on the aforementioned board or vice versa.

 Grabbing the issue